jluo117/linux-workshop/README.md

 This command will allow  you to change your directory

 ### pwd
-This command will return what your current working directory
+This command will return what your current working directory is

 ## Processes
 * ``` ps ```